ManimCommunity/manim/docs/source/installation/for_dev.rst

 Installing Manim using Poetry
 *****************************

 #.
+First start by cloning the `manim repo <https://github.com/manimcommunity/manim>`_ and moving into
+    the folder you just cloned.

+#.
 Use the following command to install python dependencies.
 This will use the system python:

     .. code-block:: bash